jspyeatt/training-react2/README.md

 ### Video 76 - Setting up Budget App

+We are going to create a boilerplate project which we will then clone.

 ### Video 77 - React-Router 101
 ### Video 78 - Setting up 404
 ### Video 79 - Linking Between Routes